xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/alert-updatealerts-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new UpdateAlertsPostRequestBody
+var requestBody = new Microsoft.Graph.Beta.Security.Alerts.UpdateAlerts.UpdateAlertsPostRequestBody
 {
 	Value = new List<Alert>
 	{